 When vinyl flooring is damaged, the only way to repair it, without completely replacing it, is to patch it.
-For the best match, the patch should come from the same lot of material, so scraps leftover from installation are a big help.
+For the best match, the patch should come from the same lot of material, so scrap leftovers from installation are a big help.

 Vinyl glue on the subfloor will hold the patch, but you’ll need to clean up any excess with some mineral spirits.
 Once the repair is dry, you’ll want to apply a seam sealer.
 And if you’ve done it right, the patch will be almost invisible.